 Grade Rosters: Are available at UAOnline.alaska.edu on the Faculty Services tab, Faculty & Advisors Menu.
 Various options and views are available.
-Online grading instructions are posted on the Registrar's web site and are easily found by typing "online grading' in the UAS website search box.
+Online grading instructions are posted on the Registrar's website and are found by typing "online grading' in the UAS website search box.
 Paper grade rosters may be generated upon request by academic support staff.
 Grades are posted at UAOnline.alaska.edu, or in some cases may be either posted online or submitted on a signed roster to the Registrar's Office.
 Grades for full-semester classes are due by noon on the Wednesday following finals week.
-Grades for short-term classes are due five workdays after the last day of class.
+Grades for short-term classes are due five workdays after the course end date.
 Faculty must provide last date of attendance for students receiving grades of Incomplete, No Basis, or Fail.